Heidelberg/Mannheim, Zürich (Switzerland), Karlsruhe, Stanford University (USA), München, Mainz, Miami (USA)

 Jan.
 2024: recognized at Germany's largest research institution, the DKFZ (German Cancer Research Center): I had the opportunity to see my recent statement displayed on a poster in the lobby hall of the conference center as part of the DKFZ's 60-year celebration in 2024.The 2023 NOBEL PRIZE winner in medicine accepted my invitation to follow me.
 She believed in her life-time project, as well as I believe in my achievements.

-Reached ~100 peer-reviews in 25 journals, related to cancer research and, to a lesser extend, also nanotechnology and even COVID-19, recently incl.:
+Reached 127 peer-reviews in 26 journals, related to cancer research and, to a lesser extend, also nanotechnology and even COVID-19, incl.:

-99 are online "verified", with a little delay also online on ORCID and Web of Science, but some earlier peer-reviews for addtl. major journals, as well as for reviews for a new journal are not (yet) included online.
+127 are online "verified", with a little delay also online on ORCID and CLARIVATE, Web of Science, but some earlier peer-reviews for addtl. major journals, as well as for reviews for a new journal are not (yet) included online.

 HOT paper !!!
 Highly cited

-My recent paper "Liquid biopsy and primary brain tumors" got cited 40 times in about two years!
-(Source: Google Scholar, and ResearchGate)
+My recent paper "Liquid biopsy and primary brain tumors" got cited 46 times in about two years!
+(Source: Google Scholar, ResearchGate, Clarivate)

 Continuing getting so many invitations to submit a manuscript for a journal or to contribute a book chapter, even for a book series claiming three Nobel winners as authors.